BrumYODO: Birmingham Dying Well Community Interest Company

-BrumYODO*– The Birmingham Dying Well Collaborative is a not for profit, voluntary group which exists to develop and promote fresh and innovative approaches around palliative and end of life care, death and dying.
+BrumYODO*– Community Interest Company (CIC) is a not for profit, voluntary group which exists to develop and promote fresh and innovative approaches around palliative and end of life care, death and dying.

 *YODO You Only Die Once